 And we can’t close this post without talking about the amazing paged.js logo that Anton Moglia designed for us.
 Julie was in the Rencontres de Lure where she presented PagedMedia and what we’re doing.
 On the train back, she was sitting next to Anton, and he decided to work on the logo for Paged.js.
 It’s quite an amazing work.

 The amount of work that the community has put into tools that use paged.js is unbelievable.
 We couldn’t have dreamt of a better start and it proves once again the power of open source.

-We are still putting together a roadmap of what’s coming in 2019.
+We are still putting together a roadmap of what’s coming.
 We have many issues on the gitlab board to get through, but really appreciate the time and effort that was put into them.
 If there is something broken or missing for your workflow, we hope you’ll create an issue there too.

 In the coming year, we’ll have more and more workshops all around the globe.
 One is planned for around March-April in New York city, and more to come… Stay tuned!